chronoxor/FastBinaryEncoding/documents/FBE.md

 ## string

-Represents the string as an array of bytes in [UTF8 encoding](https://en.wikipedia.org/wiki/UTF-8).
+Represents a string as an array of bytes in [UTF8 encoding](https://en.wikipedia.org/wiki/UTF-8).

-*Implementation string type depends on equivalent type in each programming language (e.g. std::string in C++, String class in C# and Java).*
+*Implementation of the string type depends on equivalent type in each programming language (e.g. std::string in C++, String class in C# and Java).*

 ![string](https://github.com/chronoxor/FastBinaryEncoding/raw/master/images/string.png)